immersive-web/webxr-ar-module/explainer.md

 Each input source can query a `XRInputPose` using the `getInputPose()` function of any `XRPresentationFrame`.
 Getting the pose requires passing in the `XRInputSource` you want the pose for, as well as the `XRCoordinateSystem` the pose values should be given in, just like `getDevicePose()`. `getInputPose()` may return `null` in cases where tracking has been lost (similar to `getDevicePose()`), or the given `XRInputSource` instance is no longer connected or available.

-If an input source can be tracked the `XRInputPose`'s `gripMatrix` will indicate the device's position and orientation.
-If only position or orientation is trackable (not both), the `gripMatrix` will return a transform matrix applying only the trackable pose.
-An example of this case is for physical hands on some AR devices, that only have a tracked position.
-The `gripMatrix` will be `null` if the input source isn't trackable.

 The `gripMatrix` is a transform into a space where if the user was holding a straight rod in their hand it would be aligned with the negative Z axis (forward) and the origin rests at their palm.
 This enables developers to properly render a virtual object held in the user's hand.
 For example, a sword would be positioned so that the blade points directly down the negative Z axis and the center of the handle is at the origin.

+If the input source has only 3DOF, the grip matrix may represent only a translation or rotation based on tracking capability.
+An example of this case is for physical hands on some AR devices which only have a tracked position.
+The `gripMatrix` will be `null` if the input source isn't trackable.

-An input source will also provide its preferred target ray on its pose, which is defined as a ray originating at `[0, 0, 0]` and extending down the negative Z axis, transformed by the `targetRayMatrix` attribute of an `XRInputPose` object. `pointerMatrix` will never be `null`.
-Their values will differ based on the type of input source that produces it, which is represented by the `targetRayMode` attribute:
+An input source will also provide its preferred target ray on its pose, which is defined as a ray originating at `[0, 0, 0]` and extending down the negative Z axis, transformed by the `targetRayMatrix` attribute of an `XRInputPose` object. `targetRayMatrix` will never be `null`.
+The value will differ based on the type of input source that produces it, which is represented by the `targetRayMode` attribute:

   * `'gazing'` indicates the target ray will originate at the user's head and follow the direction they are looking (this is commonly referred to as a "gaze input" device).
 While it may be possible for these devices to be tracked (and have a grip matrix), the head gaze is used for targeting.
 Example devices: 0DOF clicker, regular gamepad, voice command, tracked hands.
   * `'pointing'` indicates that the target ray originates from a handheld device and represents that the user is using that device for pointing.
 The exact orientation of the ray relative to the device should follow platform-specific guidelines if there are any.
 In the absence of platform-specific guidance, the target ray should most likely point in the same direction as the user's index finger if it was outstretched while holding the controller.